Akira (1988 film): Home media

 A Blu-ray disc edition of the film was released on February 24, 2009, in North America by Bandai Entertainment under the Honneamise label.
 A Blu-ray edition of Akira was subsequently released in Australia by Madman Entertainment under exclusive license from Manga and Kodansha.
-Madman also released a DVD/Blu-ray combo; it's license is separate from the standalone Blu-ray release because instead of the DVD version being the Manga Video UK version, it uses Madman/Manga's 2001 Special Edition DVD release, which is licensed from Manga UK.
+Madman also released a DVD/Blu-ray combo; its license is separate from the standalone Blu-ray release because instead of the DVD version being the Manga Video UK version, it uses Madman/Manga's 2001 Special Edition DVD release, which is licensed from Manga UK.
 The Blu-ray release is the first to use the format's highest audio sampling rate (Dolby TrueHD 5.1 at 192 kHz for the Japanese audio track) and first to use the hypersonic effect (only available on the Japanese track and on high-end audio systems).
 Beyond Japanese with English subtitles, the Blu-ray also features the 2001 Pioneer/Animaze English dub (TrueHD 5.1 at 48 kHz).
 The DVD version was again released in 2012 by Bandai Entertainment.
 The film was licensed again by Funimation following Bandai Entertainment's closure shortly after its DVD release.
 The Funimation release includes both English dubs, Streamline in stereo and Pioneer in 5.1 surround (both TrueHD at 96 kHz).
 Funimation released a 25th anniversary Blu-ray/DVD combo and a separate DVD release on November 12, 2013, which features the TrueHD Japanese audio and both English dubs (TrueHD at 96 kHz on Blu-ray).
 Best Buy released a limited edition exclusive Blu-ray Steelbook the same year.

 On April 24, 2020, an Ultra HD Blu-ray version was released in Japan by Bandai Namco Entertainment, featuring a 4K HDR remaster sourced from the original 35 mm film print, as well as the 192 kHz audio transfer created for prior Blu-ray releases.
 The same remaster was released by FUNimation on December 22, 2020.